vliegenthart/coner_interactive_viewer/README.md

 # coner_interactive_viewer
-Coner Interactive Viewer: Visualise and interact with highlighted terms in PDF documents
+Coner Interactive Viewer: Visualise, rate and highlight keywords in any PDF documents